Accuracy of Homology based Coverage Hole Detection for Wireless Sensor Networks on Sphere: Bounds on proportion of spherical triangular holes

 \section{Bounds on proportion of spherical triangular holes}

 In this section, the conditions under which any point on $\mathbb{S}^2$ with radius $R$ is inside a spherical triangular hole are first given.
-From the discussions in Section \ref{secmod}, it is found that the proportion of the area of spherical triangular holes is related to the relation of $R_c$ and $R_s$.
-Three different cases are considered for the proportion computation.
-For each case, closed-form expressions for lower and upper bounds of the proportion are derived.
+The proportion of the area of spherical triangular holes is chosen as a metric for accuracy evaluation.
+Closed-form expressions for lower and upper bounds of the proportion are derived.
+Finally, the asymptotic lower and upper bounds are investigated when the radius of sphere tends to infinity.